toku463ne/goLogAnalyzer/README.md

 # goLogAnalyzer
 A simple tool to analize log files.
 It supports plain text and gzip formatted log files.
-Tested on linux, but also works in Windows.
+Tested on linux and Windows.

 ## Overview
 Find log records which are rare.